Corey Bailey

 In the world of magnetic tape recorders, azimuth refers

-to the alignment of the head gap, mainly in the record
+to the alignment of the head gap relative to the direction of travel of the tape.
+This

-tape machines, the erase head also has an azimuth adjustment.
-The head gap
+machines, the erase head is also adjustable.

-represents the centerline of each head and should be precisely 90 degrees to the
+The head gap represents the centerline of each head and should be precisely

-check and adjust for the proper alignment.
+methods to check and adjust for the proper alignment.

 B-Wind

-Meaning: ‘Oxide out.’
+Meaning; “Oxide out.”
 During the dawn of analog tape recording, some tape

 recorders used audio tape with the oxide facing out.
 In the early days of tape